limbernie/limbernie.github.io/_posts/2018-01-27-cyberry-walkthrough.md

 ![edocrq.png](/assets/images/posts/cyberry-walkthrough/edocrq.png)

-There is slight twist before the QR code can be decoded.
+There is a slight twist before the QR code can be decoded.
 You need to flip it horizontally like so:

 ![qrcode.png](/assets/images/posts/cyberry-walkthrough/qrcode.png)